gonodono/hex-grid/README.md

 width="60%" />
 </p>

-The Shield examples show a simple design of seven cells, with one in the center circled by the others.
+The Shield examples show a simple design of seven cells with one in the center circled by the others.
 The View version is initialized from a layout resource that illustrates how such an arrangement can be specified in XML.
 Both versions have runtime routines that size the content to fit the container's width, and